 The Board meets regularly during the year to review the business performance and key activities of the Company presented by Management, and to deliberate significant business proposals presented by Management.
 All members of the Board participate actively in Board discussions and decisions are taken objectively in the interests of the Company.
-The Board works with Management to achieve its stated goals and the Management remains accountable to the Board.
-Where warranted by particular circumstances, ad hoc Board or Board Committee meetings will be convened.
-In 2017, the Board held seven Board meetings including one Board Strategy meeting.
+The Board works with Management to achieve its stated goals and Management remains accountable to the Board.
+Where warranted by particular circumstances, ad hoc Board or Board

+Committee meetings will be convened.
+Each year, the Board and senior management executives meet to review and refresh strategies for the Company.
+In 2018, the Board held nine Board meetings including one Board Strategy meeting.

 If a Director is unable to attend any Board or Board Committee meeting, he will still receive all the papers and materials to be tabled for discussion at that meeting.
-Directors are provided with information related to agenda items before each meeting.
+Directors are provided with complete, adequate and timely information related to agenda items before each meeting.
 Directors are also equipped with electronic tablets that allow secured access to Board and Board Committee meeting materials.
 Information provided includes background information on matters to be addressed by the Board, copies of disclosure documents, monthly internal financial statements, enterprise risk management and audit dashboards, operating plans, forecasts, and reports of variances from operating plans and forecasts.

-The number of meetings of the Board and Board Committees held in 2017 and the attendance of the Directors at those meetings are tabulated below.
+The number of meetings of the Board and Board Committees held in 2018 and the attendance of the Directors at those meetings are tabulated as below.